-JINR is deeply involved in international science of Particle Physics, has made important hardware contributions to scientific and technical infrastructures inside and outside of JINR, and has been strongly involved in the harvesting of scientific results through participation in data analysis.
+JINR is deeply involved in international Particle Physics, has made important hardware contributions to scientific and technical infrastructures inside and outside of JINR, and has been strongly involved in the harvesting of scientific results through participation in data analysis.
 There are two experimental laboratories at JINR working in Particle Physics: the Dzhelepov Laboratory of Nuclear Problems (DLNP) and the Veksler-Baldin Laboratory of High Energy Physics (VBLHEP).
-The JINR particle physics program presented in the report should be well integrated into the European and worldwide particle physics strategies and should guarantee JINR playing an important role in this field of Science.
+The JINR overall strategic position in the particle physics program presented in the report aims to be well integrated into the European and worldwide particle physics strategies and should guarantee JINR playing an important role in this field of Science.